-The one I have is from Stampin' Up! and is shaped like a circle with notches cut out of it.
+The one I have is from Stampin' Up! (sadly, it is No Longer Available) and is shaped like a circle with notches cut out of it.
 It has a soft button in the middle that makes gripping the tool easier when you want to rough up your cardstock or designer series paper.

 Some of these kinds of tools only have one notch, and I wonder if the razor edge would lose its sharpness quicker than the multi-notched ones?